forcedotcom/cli/releasenotes/README.md

 * FIX: The `force:mdapi:deploy:cancel` command no longer fails with the error `TypeError: MdapiCancelCommandImpl is not a constructor`.

+* FIX: The `force:source:deploy|retrieve|convert` commands now support the ManagedTopics metadata type. ([GitHub issue #1192](https://github.com/forcedotcom/cli/issues/1192))

+* FIX: The `force:source:deploy|retrieve|convert` commands now support the Reports, Dashboards, Documents, and EmailTemplates metadata types.
+Note that these types don't yet work when nested in directories more than one level.
+We're working on the fix.
+(GitHub issues [#1165](https://github.com/forcedotcom/cli/issues/1165) and [#1180](https://github.com/forcedotcom/cli/issues/1180))

 ## 7.118.1 (Sept 16, 2021)

 * FIX: The `force:source:deploy|retrieve|convert` commands now support the SharingCriteriaRule, SharingOwnerRule, AutoResponseRule, and AssignmentRule metadata types. ([GitHub issue #833](https://github.com/forcedotcom/cli/issues/833))